Santiago-Balcero/VolleyStatisticsAPI/README.md

 - pip install pymongo
 - pip install pydantic
 - pip install pytest
+- pip install pytest-cov -> run "pytest --cov=name_of_module tests/" to see coverage of tests in module

+## TESTS

+- For testing must change ENV to "test" in .env

 # TO DO
+- Finish tests with db config
 - Add localtimezone -5 for all DateTime.now()
 - Parametric texts for constants, get them from DB
 - Store session data?? ip from client and etc??